Zankel-Engineering/nest-typescript-keycloak-jwt-consumer/README.md

-This is a [Nest Js](https://github.com/nestjs/nest) project configured for Docker
+This is a sample microservice which uses keycloak Role decorators.

 ## Installation